imTofuu/AhuaGallery/README.md

 ## Use:

-Items and all their metadata in the database can be added, removed, and queried automatically by navigating through the interface
+Items and all their metadata in the database can be added, removed, and queried automatically by navigating through the interface.

 ## Run: